whayler1/rivets-example/readme.md

 #### html

 Make a new html file and write the below markup in it.
+Title this file "index.html".

 ```html
 <!DOCTYPE html>